-Trump moves to end asylum protections for Central Americans
+Trump moves to effectively end asylum at southern border

 Nearly all of those efforts have been blocked by courts.

-Meanwhile, conditions have worsened for migrants who make it over the border seeking better lives.
 Tens of thousands of Central American migrant families cross the border each month, many claiming asylum.
-The numbers have increased despite Trump’s derisive rhetoric and hard-line immigration policies.
 Border facilities have been dangerously cramped and crowded well beyond capacity.
 The Department of Homeland Security’s watchdog found fetid, filthy conditions for many children.
 And lawmakers who traveled there recently decried conditions .

+But many migrants say they are simply too scared to stay in their own countries.

+Oscar Ponce, a 48-year-old bus driver from Honduras who was waiting in a Mexican border town to cross into the U.S., said he wanted to apply for asylum legally.
+He left his home after gangs threatened to kill him if he didn’t pay their “tax.”

 Immigration courts are backlogged by more than 800,000 cases, meaning many people won’t have their asylum claims heard for years despite more judges being hired.

-People are generally eligible for asylum in the U.S. if they feared return to their home country because they would be persecuted based on race, religion, nationality or membership in a particular social group.
+People are generally eligible for asylum in the U.S. if they fear return to their home country because they would be persecuted based on race, religion, nationality or membership in a particular social group.

 During the budget year for 2009, there were 35,811 asylum claims, and 8,384 were granted.
 During 2018 budget year, there were 162,060 claims filed, and 13,168 were granted.